Nunie123/data_engineering_book/ch_1_data_engineering_responsibilities.md

 The most important thing to consider when designing your Data Warehouse is: what data structures will provide the most value for my users?

 Answering that question should involve lots of conversations with the data analysts and data scientists within your organization.
 Also keep in mind that the best Data Warehouse structure will be a moving target.
-Your users will have evolveing needs, and you will need to evolve the Data Warehouse to meet those needs.
+Your users will have evolving needs, and you will need to evolve the Data Warehouse to meet those needs.

 More detail on the best practices for designing your Data Warehouse are available in: **Chapter 4: Building Your Data Warehouse**